from copy import deepcopy

 Returns:

-A new `IRanges` containing disjoint intervals.
+A new `IRanges` containing disjoint ranges.

 """